The Bankrate promise

-You have some options here, depending on the type of insurance policy you have and when you got it, these options may be a viable alternative to canceling your life insurance policy:
+Depending on the type of insurance policy you have and when you got it, these options may be a viable alternative to canceling your life insurance policy:

 - If you have a whole life policy, and you have had it for at least a decade, you may have built up enough cash value in the policy to be able to use your dividend payments to pay your premiums.

-- If your health has improved since you purchased the policy, you can request a new medical exam to prove that you are in better shape and thus eligible for lower premiums.
-This is a good option if you have quit smoking or no longer have a health issue that you had in the past.
+- If your health has improved since you purchased a life insurance policy, you can request a new medical exam to prove that you are in better shape and thus eligible for lower premiums.
+This could be a good option if you have quit smoking or no longer have a health issue that you had in the past.

 - If you think you can afford lower payments, talk to your insurer about whether you can lower your rate of coverage.
 Some companies will allow you to reduce the amount of death benefit — from $500,000 to $100,000, for example — to allow you to take advantage of lower premiums.
-If, after the pandemic passes, you find yourself in better financial shape, you can always request an increase in coverage back to your original amount.
+If, after some time passes, you find yourself in better financial shape, you can always request an increase in coverage back to your original amount.

 How to cancel life insurance

-Canceling a life insurance policy is not hard.
+Canceling a life insurance policy is typically not hard.
 You have the right to cancel anytime during the free look period, which lasts anywhere from 10 to 30 days depending on what U.S. state you live in.
-If you realize within that period that you have made a mistake by buying the policy, you can call or write your insurer to cancel and any premiums you have paid will be fully refunded.
+If you realize within that period that you have changed your mind about buying the policy, you can call or write to your insurer to cancel and any premiums you have paid will be fully refunded.

 After the free look period, however, how you cancel depends on the type of policy you have.